EllaBrands/stanDev/Developer-Process.md

 * Never push directly into master or development branches.

-* For working on new features, branch from <tt>develop</tt> into a branch called `feature/<some-descriptive-name>`, and when the work is done (thoroughly tested and documented), create a pull request back into `develop`.
+* For working on new features, branch from `develop` into a branch called `feature/<some-descriptive-name>`, and when the work is done (thoroughly tested and documented), create a pull request back into `develop`.

 ### 2. Branches

+The gitflow process distinguishes between the permanent branches managed by the code administrators and the temporary branches where development is actually carried out.

 #### 2.1 Permanent Branches